-270 COOPERATIVE GAMES 1 UNIT
+270 COOPERATIVE GAMES

-1 hour lecture Instruction in planning and implementing cooperative games for physical education/ activities involving pre-school and elementary school-age children in a variety of settings.
+Instruction in planning and implementing cooperative games for physical education/activities involving pre-school and elementary school-age children in a variety of settings.
 The philosophy behind the need for cooperative games will be explored, as well as the importance of incorporating movement into daily life.
-CSU, UC credit limit

-271 FITNESS WALKING WITH
+271 FITNESS WALKING WITH CHILDREN 1 UNIT

-CHILDREN 1 hour lecture

 Instruction in planning and implementing a walking program for children in a variety of settings.
 Lifelong fitness activities and walking as a form of appropriate and challenging exercise will be emphasized.
-CSU

-272 ISSUES IN CHILDHOOD OBESITY 1 UNIT 1 hour lecture
+272 ISSUES IN CHILDHOOD OBESITY 1 UNIT

 Survey of current knowledge relating to the cause and prevention of childhood obesity.
 Content will include suggested physical activity planning and nutrition guidelines, as well as historically relevant trends in regards to childhood obesity, diet and physical activity.
-CSU

-273 FIELD EXPERIENCE IN SCHOOL-BASED RECREATIONAL LEADERSHIP
+273 FIELD EXPERIENCE IN SCHOOL-BASED RECREATIONAL LEADERSHIP 1 UNIT

-1 UNIT 5 hours paid or 4 hours unpaid work experience per week
+5 hours paid or 4 hours unpaid work experience per week

 Under supervision at approved field placement sites, students will participate in all outdoor recreational activities: develop and supervise fitness and recreational experiences, conduct group activities, handle routines, and respond to individual and group needs of school-age children in a school-based, day care or school day environment.
-CSU